michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 34. And Mariam said to the angel, How shall this be, because a man is not known to me?

-35. The angel answered and said to her, The Spirit of Holiness shall come, and the Power of the Most HighEloia. shall shadow over thee; on account of this He who (shall be) born from thee is the Holy, and the Son of Aloha shall be called.
+35. The angel answered and said to her, The Spirit of Holiness shall come, and the Power of the Most High

 36. And behold, Elishaba thy kinswoman, she also beareth a son in her old age, and this is the sixth month to her,-to her who is called the barren.